lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

     data = get_data()
     ```

-    Next, instantiate the model and train.
+    Next, instantiate the model and tune.
 Track progress and view eval results at [https://app.lamini.ai/train](https://app.lamini.ai/train).

     ```python
     from lamini import Lamini

     llm = Lamini(model_name='meta-llama/Meta-Llama-3-8B-Instruct')
-    llm.train(data_or_dataset_id=data)
+    llm.tune(data_or_dataset_id=data)
     ```

     Lamini is designed to have good default hyperparameters, so you don't need to tune them.
-If, however, you would like the flexibility to drop lower, you can do so through the `train` method:
+If, however, you would like the flexibility to drop lower, you can do so through the `tune` method:
     ```python
-    results = llm.train(data_or_dataset_id=data, finetune_args={'learning_rate': 1.0e-4})
+    results = llm.tune(data_or_dataset_id=data, finetune_args={'learning_rate': 1.0e-4})
     ```

-    More details on overriding default hyperparameters can be found in the [`train` method reference](../lamini_python_class/train.md) of the `Lamini` python class.
+    More details on overriding default hyperparameters can be found in the [`tune` method reference](../lamini_python_class/train.md) of the `Lamini` python class.

 === "REST API"